Guarapuava: Sports

-Guarapuava has high-level athletes, including national emphasis on sport as Shooting, cycling, football and kickboxing.
+Guarapuava has high-level athletes, including national emphasis on sports such as shooting, cycling, football, and kickboxing.
 It also has significant stakes in state championships.
 In 2006, the Gymnasium Hall Mayor Joaquim Prestes was totally reformed and adapted to international standards, thus becoming an example for other cities of Paraná and Brazil.
-This reform was possible to receive various sporting events, which previously were restricted to gyms with less public and less ability to structure for athletes.
+This reform made it possible to host various sporting events, which previously were restricted to gyms with less capacity and fewer facilities for athletes.

 Football

 Associação Atlética Batel, based in Batel neighborhood, is the city's football club.
 They competed twice in the Série C. Estádio Waldomiro Gelinski hosts the club's home games.

 Futsal

 The city has a representative in the Gold Cup of Futsal, the Deportivo Cellutel Tim.
 This championship is conducted with teams from the elite futsal paranaense.
 Last year the team was eliminated in the first phase.
 The team has a nice gym, Gym Municipal Mayor Joaquim Prestes, with more than 2,000 seats, all with chairs.
 The city also has a women's futsal team, which was the champion of Paranaense futsal in 2008.